pablesite/Cryptocurrency-Live-Trading-Bot/README.md

 - The project uses destructors appropriately: **Check** At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.
 In: `CryptoGraphic::~CryptoGraphic()`

-- The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate: TODO [The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.]
+- The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate: **It has not been considered necessary**
+The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.

-- The project follows the Rule of 5: TODO
+- The project follows the Rule of 5:  **Check**
-[For all classes, if any one of the copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor are defined, then all of these functions are defined.]
+For all classes, if any one of the copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor are defined, then all of these functions are defined. --> Rule of five has been implemented on `Binance` for the purpose of proving knowledge.
+However, it is not used.
+Shared pointer has been used.

 - The project uses move semantics to move data, instead of copying it, where possible: **Check** For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.
 For example in: historic_data.cpp --> `_mqData->MessageQueue::send(std::move(std::stod(value)));`